Palmyra station

-Palmyra is a station on the River Line light rail system, located on East Broad Street between in Cinnaminson and Highland Avenues in Palmyra, New Jersey, though its official address is on East Broad Street.
+Palmyra station is a station on the River Line light rail system, located on East Broad Street between in Cinnaminson and Highland Avenues in Palmyra, New Jersey, though its official address is on East Broad Street.

 The station opened on March 15, 2004.
 Southbound services go to Camden, New Jersey and northbound services go to the Trenton Transit Center.
 Palmyra station is located just east of Borough Park and the Palmyra Borough Hall.